top of page

 July 2018: One book review, What Happens When A Man Falls From the Sky, published in Runestone Literary Journal

-June 2017: One poem “Alternate Names for Poetry” and one creative nonfiction essay “On Being" published in The Coil
+June 2017: One poem “Alternate Names for Poetry” and one creative nonfiction essay “On Being" in The Coil

-Selected Readings and Reading that I Hosted
+Selected Readings or Reading that I Hosted

 May 22nd, 2021: Co-hosted and co-organized the Silverwood Park Poetry Trail celebration featuring incarcerated writers in partnership with Silverwood Park and Minnesota Prison Writing Workshop at Silverwood Park